Second moment of degree three $L$-functions: Introduction

-As the result is intended for the short moment we note that it fails to give any non-trivial upper bound for the full second moment ($M=T$).
+For degree three $L$-functions, though there has not been any improvement over the trivial bound of $M_F(T)$ (\ref{FirstDefnofSecondMoment}) until this work, different variations of this expression have been extensively studied (cf. \cite{Li2}, \cite{Yo}).
+In a remarkable recent work, Aggarwal, Leung, and Munshi \cite{ALM} derived an upper bound for the second moment in a short interval: $[T-M, T+M]$ for $T^{1/2}<M<T^{1-\varepsilon}$.
+As the result is intended for the short moment, it fails to give any non-trivial upper bound for the full second moment ($M=T$).

-There has been some progress in moments of $GL (3)$ $L$-functions in other aspects.
-Blomer and Buttcane \cite{BB} obtained a non-trivial upper bound for the fourth moment of $GL(3)$ $L$-function averaged over Langlands parameter $\mu$ in an $O(T^{\epsilon})$ ball around a fixed $\mu_0$.
-In a recent preprint \cite{Sh}, Sharma improved it and generalized it to the second moment of $GL(3)\times GL(2)$ $L$-functions.

-We can trivially bound the second moment $M_F(T)$ by $M_F(T)\ll T^{3/2+\epsilon}$.
-With the application of the approximate functional equation (Lemma \ref{approximatefunctionaleqn}) we can truncate the sum over $n$ in the integrand up to $N=T^{3/2+\epsilon}$.
-After opening up the absolute square and evaluating the oscillatory integral we get
+To obtain the trivial bound of $M_F(T)\ll T^{3/2+\varepsilon}$ (\ref{FirstDefnofSecondMoment}), we start with the application of the approximate functional equation (Lemma \ref{approximatefunctionaleqn}) by which we can truncate the sum over $n$ in the integrand up to $N=T^{3/2+\varepsilon}$.
+After opening up the absolute square and evaluating the oscillatory integral, we get

+for $H=T^{1/2+\varepsilon}$.
+The double sum can be bounded above by $NH$ by Cauchy-Schwarz inequality and the Ramanujan bound on average (\ref{ramanujanonaverage}).
+Thus, we get the trivial upper bound $M_F(T)\ll T^{3/2+\varepsilon}$.

+Thus, a natural way to obtain a non-trivial estimate of (\ref{FirstDefnofSecondMoment}) would have been obtaining a non-trivial upper bound of the shifted convolution sum (\ref{shiftedconvolutionsumfirst}), specifically for $H\sim N^{1/3}$ ($N\sim T^{3/2+\varepsilon}$).
+Instead, we split the range of the $t$-integral $[T,2T]$ into shorter ranges of length $\xi\sim X$ and then evaluate the $t$-integral (see \ref{2.11}).
+At this stage, we also introduce an extra averaging of $\xi$ (new length of the $t$ integrals) in the range $[X,2X]$, i.e., we introduce an integral of the form $\frac{1}{X}\int_{\xi\sim X}$ (see \ref{2.4}).
+This is one of the crucial inputs of our paper.
+Here, $X$ is a new parameter that will be determined optimally at the end.
+This $\xi$ integral will be essential for obtaining the non-trivial bound, as it will be apparent at the end.